Skip to Content

 Netherland Dwarf Rabbit

 The Netherland Dwarf Rabbit is a notably small breed, with adults typically weighing between 1.1 to 2.5 pounds.
 Originating in the Netherlands, its compact size is complemented by short, muscular legs, a rounded face with large eyes, and ears that stand erect.
 This breed demonstrates a wide spectrum of coat colors and patterns.
 Known for their energetic temperament, Netherland Dwarfs require a spacious environment for adequate exercise and thrive on a diet rich in hay, fresh vegetables, and a controlled amount of pellets.
-Their diminutive stature and engaging appearance have propelled them to be a cherished pet and show animal worldwide.
+Their diminutive stature and engaging appearance have propelled them to be a cherished pet and show animals worldwide.

 New Hampshire Red Chicken